max007h/OAuth/docs/Piiii.md

+Example: rejection logs when PAR parameters are invalid Phrase d'intro :
+The following logs show the adapter rejecting a request whose PAR parameters fail validation.
+The adapter returns AUTHN_STATUS.FAILURE before the login screen is shown, and PingFederate returns a 400 invalid_request to the client.

 Post-authentication events (Kafka/SIEM/other) must not be emitted here: the adapter runs pre-login and never sees the real authn outcome.
 Implement them in a separate post-token plugin (Event Publisher), triggered at token issuance.